brijeshgupta8/QR-Code-Management/README.md

 PORT=3000

 4. Run the Application
-Start the server with the following command: node app.js
+To start the server, run the following command: node app.js

-The application will be available at http://localhost:3000.
+The application will be available at http://localhost:3000

-Dependencies:
+🛠️ Dependencies
+This project uses the following dependencies:

 express: Web framework for building APIs.
 mongoose: MongoDB object modeling for Node.js.